4 ex-cops indicted on US civil rights charges in Floyd death

 “What we couldn’t get them to do in the case of Eric Garner, Michael Brown in Ferguson, and countless others, we are finally seeing them do today,” Sharpton said.

-All four officers are charged with willfully depriving Floyd of liberty without due process — for their alleged deliberate indifference to Floyd's medical needs.

-The second indictment, against Chauvin only, alleges he deprived a 14-year-old of his right to be free of unreasonable force when he held the teen by the throat, hit him in the head with a flashlight and held his knee on the boy's neck and upper back while he was prone, handcuffed and unresisting.
+The other indictment, against Chauvin only, alleges he deprived the 14-year-old boy, who is Black, of his right to be free of unreasonable force when he held the teen by the throat, hit him in the head with a flashlight and held his knee on the boy’s neck and upper back while he was prone, handcuffed and not resisting.

-According to a police report from that 2017 encounter, Chauvin wrote that the teen resisted arrest and that after the teen, who he described as 6-foot-2 and about 240 pounds, was handcuffed, Chauvin "used body weight to pin" the boy to the floor.
+According to a police report from that 2017 encounter, Chauvin wrote that the teen resisted arrest and after the teen, whom he described as 6-foot-2 and about 240 pounds, was handcuffed, Chauvin “used body weight to pin” him to the floor.
 The boy was bleeding from the ear and needed two stitches.

 That encounter was one of several mentioned in state court filings that prosecutors said showed Chauvin had used neck or head and upper body restraints seven times before dating back to 2014, including four times state prosecutors said he went too far and held the restraints “beyond the point when such force was needed under the circumstances.”

-The Justice Department also recently announced it was opening a sweeping investigation into the Minneapolis Police Department.
-The investigation will examine whether there is a pattern or practice of unconstitutional or unlawful policing at the department, and it could result in major changes.

-Garland announced a similar probe into policing in Louisville, Kentucky, over the March 2020 death of Breonna Taylor, who was fatally shot by police during a raid at her home.
+Bob Bennett, an attorney for the teenager, said the “familiar behavior” from Chauvin showed Floyd wasn’t his first victim.

+Minnesota Attorney General Keith Ellison, whose office is prosecuting the state charges, said the federal government is responsible for protecting the civil rights of every American and “federal prosecution for the violation of George Floyd’s civil rights is entirely appropriate.”

-Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
-Experts say he will likely face no more than 30 years in prison when he is sentenced in June.
+Chauvin was convicted on state charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+Experts say he will likely face no more than 30 years in prison when he is sentenced June 25.
 The other officers face charges alleging they aided and abetted second-degree murder and manslaughter.

-All four officers were fired.
+Any federal sentence would be served at the same time as a state sentence.

+At the White House on Friday, press secretary Jen Psaki said Biden didn’t have a direct reaction to the indictments.
+She added that the Floyd case was “a reminder of the need to put police reform in place through our legislative process.”

 (0) comments